 Everyone wants to be a data driver.
 But to be data-driven, you first need to have reliable data.
 Having data is quite different from having reliable data, which is also different from being data-driven.

-To paint a clear picture, let’s take a scenario where two marketing executives present different sales figures for the same quarter in a meeting.
-The chances are that their data isn’t reliable and therefore can’t be used to make sales projections for the next quarter.
+To paint a clear picture, let’s take a scenario where two marketing executives present different conversion rates for the same quarter in a meeting.
+The chances are that their data isn’t reliable and therefore can’t be used to make lead generation projections for the next quarter.

 What Is Data Reliability?